ONLINE HELP

 Amount of time before resuming the execution of the current program:

-• True: the current program resumes its execution when the program run is over.
+• True: the current program resumes execution when the launched program is completed.

-• False (default value): the current program and the launched program run in parallel.
+• False (default): the current program and the launched program run in parallel.

 <Working directory>: Optional character string